hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 #### Modifying modules while in a virtual environment

-You must not delete or add modules while in a virtual environment.
+You must not load or unload modules while in a virtual environment.
-Adding and removing modules modifies the `$PATH` variable in the current shell.
+Loading and unloading modules modifies the `$PATH` variable in the current shell.
 When activating a virtual environment, it will store the `$PATH` variable of the shell at that moment.
-If you modify the `$PATH` variable while in a virtual environment by loading or deleting modules, and deactivate the virtual environment, the `$PATH` variable will be reset to the one stored in the virtual environment. trying to use those modules will lead to errors:
+If you modify the `$PATH` variable while in a virtual environment by loading or unloading modules, and deactivate the virtual environment, the `$PATH` variable will be reset to the one stored in the virtual environment.
+Trying to use those modules will lead to errors:

 ```bash
 $ module load Python/3.10.8-GCCcore-12.2.0  # Load a python module